Anshul-Kangali/BookBot/README.md

 BookBot is a command-line application that analyzes a text file and generates statistics about it.

+> **Note:** This project was built as part of the Boot.dev Backend Developer course.
+The implementation was completed by following the guided project instructions while writing the code myself.

 ## Features

 - Count total words